Share this on:

 Of course, since the transaction is happening on the blockchain, we can trace the transaction to your original exchange wallet.

 However, once you swap the USDT (stablecoin) with ETH (altcoin) – there’s no way to link that address to you.

 Plus, the exchange you bought the stablecoins from has to report the transaction that happened while you’re using their platform.
 They report your USDT or BUSD transaction which doesn’t move by 50% in a year.

-What you do with your coins after you’ve moved them out of the exchnage wallet is not a concern of the IRS.
-At least for now, until we see the regulation in action, this is a presumtption I’ve taken.
+What you do with your coins after you’ve moved them out of the exchange wallet is not a concern of the IRS.
+At least for now, until we see the regulation in action, this is a presumption I’ve taken.

 In my case, when DOGE hit an all-time high, I only sold about 15% of Dogecoins.
 Rest I converted into ETH and SOL.
 Again, there’s no way to prove this.
 I can show you an image, but I won’t.
 Okay, just one:

 However, no need to flaunt your crypto investment.

 Rule number one of crypto investing – privacy.

 The officials don’t’ have the time, resources, or any other motive to track each wallet and the movement of funds in each of them.